-- the child will then be removed from the ranked list for preference 2 and 3 so that another child may be offered the place
+- the child will then be removed from the ranked list for preference 2 and 3.
+This is so that another child may be offered the place

 - does not rank high enough for their first preference school, but does for their 2nd and 3rd preference schools:

-- can be offered a place at only one of their preference schools, they will be offered a place at that school regardless of the preference order on the common application form
+- they will be offered a place at that school regardless of the preference order on the common application form

 - this would be the nearest school which has not reached their PAN and therefore has a place available at that time

-Why is it important to state more than one preference?
+Why it is important to state more than one preference

 By stating only one preference, it does not give your child any extra priority or guarantee that a place will be allocated at that school.
 Your child would still be ranked according to where they fell in the oversubscription criteria for that school.